amarh/openPLM/trunk/docs/admin/ht_2_install_server.rst

 I cannot find any objects
 ----------------------------

-You can rebuild the search index (:ref:`search-engine`) and see if openPLM finds your parts.
+You can rebuild the search index (:ref:`search-engine-svn`) and see if openPLM finds your parts.

 It is possible that celery can not update the